Communist Party of Poland: The KPP and Piłsudski's coup

 Poland's democratically elected coalition government was conflicted and in 1926 faced serious trouble of economic and other nature.
-On 12 May, the still-popular, semi-retired General Józef Piłsudski initiated a coup d’etat.
+On 12 May, the still-popular, semi-retired General Józef Piłsudski initiated a coup d'etat.
 Pilsudski, who in his youth and before World War I was a leader of the Polish Socialist Party (PPS), retained in many circles a reputation as a friend of the Left and the Polish communists were among those confused by his present actions.
 When railway workers went on strike, the PPS declared a general strike.
 "Even the tiny and illegal Polish Communist Party announced support for what they termed Piłsudski's 'revolutionary armies'."
 The railway workers were vital, because during the fighting they blocked troop trains trying to deliver reinforcements for the government.
 On 14 May, the government leaders decided to stop resisting the coup and resigned.

 During Piłsudski's May coup, the KPP engaged in street battles with troops loyal to the government of Wincenty Witos, which it called fascist.
 The KPP leaders directly aided the coup, for which they would pay a steep price.
 After the events Stalin sharply denounced the KPP leadership and they were eventually ousted for their "May error".

 The debate over the "May error" was getting increasingly venomous before and during the party's Fourth Congress in September 1927 in Moscow.
 In the aftermath, two representatives of the Comintern were placed on the Polish party's Central Committee: the Finn Otto Wille Kuusinen and the Ukrainian Dmitry Manuilsky; the KPP was no longer in a position to exercise any independence of thought and action.

 Despite the internal factional struggles, the party grew during this period, attracting support from the minorities and among the working class.
 It participated in the 1928 Polish legislative election.
 However, the removal of the Warski group from leadership resulted in the party plunged into isolation as it embarked on the "Third Period".
 Endorsed by the KPP's Fifth Congress in 1930, the Third Period saw the party routinely describing the PPS as fascist and revolution was claimed to be imminent.
 As the country was hit severely by the Great Depression, the KPP became embroiled in a new internal struggle.

 Polish communists in the 1930s

 The popular front strategy was pursued by the KPP in the mid-1930s.
 The KPP pressed both the PPS and Bund for unity, which both rebuffed.
 The communists tried to infiltrate organisations alien to the workers' movement, such as the Peasant Party and even Catholic groups.
-Unity of the Left remained an impossible goal, however, possibly because of the KPP's prior animosity toward other parties and civil groups.
+Unity of the Left remained an impossible goal, however.

 Many militants of the KPP joined the International Brigades to fight the Nationalists during the Spanish Civil War.
 The Dąbrowski Battalion, named for the hero of the Paris Commune, was led by the KPP but counted among its members many PPS workers and other non-KPP volunteers.